 Yes, as much as I hate to say it, autumn landscapes can become boring just like anything else if used too much.
 I bring up this point because many times amateurs go out looking for those big vistas, the miles and miles of nothing but colored leaves.
 Those kinds of pictures are nice in moderation; they seem like very pretty scenes, and they are, but they make for boring photos if overdone.

 Be imaginative and creative and try to look at all prospective subjects from every conceivable angle.
 Try to photograph things from an angle or vantage point different from the way we normally view it.
 For example, when was the last time you laid down on your belly and looked up a brook?
 Probably not for a long time, if ever!
-Try it; the results are astonishing.
+Try it: The results are astonishing.
 That is what makes for interesting and prize-winning photos.
-Whenever we can photograph a common subject from a vantage point from which we do not usually see that subject, we take the chance of owning a prize-winning photo.
+Whenever we can photograph a common subject from a vantage point from which we do not usually see that subject, we increase the chance of owning a prize-winning photo.